Music and Literacy

 Not all music is sung!
 Music exposes us to all sorts of sounds, and children who are aware of distinct sound categories can better associate these with written letters and become better readers.
 Strong correlations have been found between a child’s music perception skills and reading ability.
 Can you tell the difference between the sound of a violin and a piano?
 Pick out the bass line in your favorite song?
 Repeat back three distinct tones in the right order?
 Music therapists deliberately use fun musical games to help clients improve their ability to hear and produce different sounds.

 It is easy to find rhyming songs to sing with your children.
 Most songs, particularly children’s music, already contain rhymes.
-Some of my favorites include I’m a Little Teapot, Five Little Monkeys, and Hush Little Baby.
+Some of my favorites include I’m a Little Teapot, Michael Finnegan, and Hush Little Baby.

 Singing is also a great way to improvise rhymes and help your child master rhyme creation.
 A fun song for this is Down By The Bay.